-Travellers throughout certain parts of south east Asia have in recent weeks faced disrupted or cancelled flights, rerouted travel plans, smoke filled landscapes and other minor inconveniences that are minor symptoms of an ecological catastrophe known as the haze that is going largely ignored on a global and local scale.
+Travellers throughout certain parts of south east Asia have in recent weeks faced disrupted or cancelled flights, rerouted travel plans, smoke filled landscapes and other minor inconveniences that are minor symptoms of an ecological catastrophe known as the Haze.
+A catastrophe that is going largely ignored on a local and global scale.

 A few weeks ago in Indonesia, one of my planned trips to Kalimantan to visit an Orang Utan sanctuary was cut short due to the haze.
 This was an annoyance at the time but of course plans were changed and I along with everyone else did other things instead and simply got on with the rest of our trip.

 As a traveller it was a part of the trip I had been looking forward to and of course it was disappointing that I wasn’t going to experience it, but things don’t always go to plan when you are backpacking and a big part of being a traveller is learning how to adapt and change to those situations.
 That wasn’t the problem.